carlosluquec/CarlosLuqueC/README.md

 ---

 ### ☕ About Me :
-I am a electronic engineer from Colombia.
+I am a Electronic Engineer from Colombia.

-- 🔭 I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- 🔭 I’m working as a Electronic Engineer and contributing backend for building web applications.

 - 🌱 Exploring Technical Content Writing.